vascopereiraa/Virus-Propagation/README.md

   - Add a new sick person to the simulation
   - Transfer people between linked spaces
   - Recover the last 3 iterations in the simulation

+All the iteractions with the user in the command-line are in Portuguese.

 ## Avaluation
 In this project I got 99,5% out of 100%